star3am/hashiqube/gitlab/README.md

 Now you should be logged into Gitlab, and you will see a page looking like this
 ![Gitlab](images/gitlab-first-login.png?raw=true "Gitlab")

-Now let's create our first project in Gitlab
+Now let's create our first project in Gitlab <br>
 Click on Create a Project -> Create a Blank project and enter the project name as `test`

 Select the namespace as `root` <br>